waffledunker/json_to_xml-parser/README.md

 # json_to_xml-parser with sockets
 Converting post request(or any type of json datastream) JSON values to XML and resending(post request) to desired url with python3

--This program made for grafana webhook data listening and converting it to xml format and sending it to API.
-But can change required fields and use it for anything.
+-This program made for GRAFANA WEBHOOK data listening and converting it to xml format and sending it to API.
+You may encounter some grafana named things and this is the reason why.
+But you can change required fields and use it for anything.
 -Creating socket-server and listening desired port to recieve data.
 -Then parse received JSON data to XML
 -Finally send your xml as HTML POST to desired location.